 Civil engineering technicians prepare reports and document project activities and data.

-Employers generally want engineering technicians to have an associate’s degree from an ABET-accredited program, although the degree is not always required.
-Engineering technology programs are also available at technical or vocational schools that award a postgraduate certificate or diploma.
+Employers may prefer to hire engineering technologists and technicians who have an associate’s degree from a program accredited by ABET, although a degree is not always required.
+Engineering technology programs also are available at technical or vocational schools that award a postgraduate certificate or diploma.

 Math skills.
-Civil engineering technicians use mathematics for analysis, design, and troubleshooting in their work.
+Civil engineering technologists and technicians use math for analysis, design, and troubleshooting.

 Writing skills.
-Civil engineering technicians are often asked to relay their findings in writing.
-The reports must be well organized and clearly written.
+Civil engineering technologists and technicians must be able to prepare reports that are well organized and clearly convey information.